ccidap/dap-website/src/data/jobs/web_developer.md

 ### Web Developer

-Our team is looking for a Web Developer to manage current and develop new applications.
-Responsibilies updating website content, adding features to existing applications, managing Firebase data and storage, and developing new applications — as need be.
+Our team is looking for a Web Developer to manage, develop, and oversee all web applications.
+Responsibilities include updating website content, adding new features to existing applications, managing Firebase database/storage, and developing new applications.

 #### Required Skills